Flaggen_Fahnen_International

 Applied Computer Science

-Applied Computer Science is a bilingual degree programme, some lectures are held in English.
+Applied Computer Science is a bilingual degree program, some lectures are held in English.
 Consequently, all applicants must submit proof of English proficiency at B2 level.

 Arabic & Islamic Studies